awsdocs/aws-global-accelerator-dev-guide/doc_source/about-endpoint-groups.create-endpoint-group.md

 You work with endpoint groups on the AWS Global Accelerator console or by using an API operation\.
 You can add or remove endpoints from an endpoint group at any time\.

 This section explains how to work with standard endpoint groups on the AWS Global Accelerator console\.
-If you want to use API operations with Global Accelerator, see the[AWS Global Accelerator API Reference](https://docs.aws.amazon.com/global-accelerator/latest/api/Welcome.html)\.
+If you want to use API operations with Global Accelerator, see the [AWS Global Accelerator API Reference](https://docs.aws.amazon.com/global-accelerator/latest/api/Welcome.html)\.

 # To add a standard endpoint group